opensearch-project/opensearch-build/docker/release/README.md

-## OpenSearch/Dashboards Docker Build README

 ### Summary
-We support building OpenSearch/Dashboards docker images with [multi-CPU architecture support](https://docs.docker.com/desktop/multi-arch/).
-We also support old school single CPU architecture build as well.
+We support building OpenSearch and OpenSearch Dashboards docker for both [multi-CPU](https://docs.docker.com/desktop/multi-arch/) and single CPU architectures.
 Users are welcome to choose either type of the image to build on their local development environment, or directly pulling existing images published on Docker Hub:

 [OpenSearch Docker Repository](https://hub.docker.com/r/opensearchproject/opensearch/)